Corporate Governance

 Pieter Zwart

-Age: 45
+Age: 48

 Position: CEO

-Education: Business Administration at Erasmus University Rotterdam.
+Education: Business Administration at Erasmus University Rotterdam

 Daphne Smit

-Age: 37
+Age: 40

 Position: CFO

-Working at Coolblue since: 2014
+Has been working at Coolblue since: 2014

-Education: International Business Administration at Erasmus University Rotterdam.
+Education: International Business Administration at Erasmus University Rotterdam

 Support

-The Management Board is supported by:
+The executive directors are supported by:

-- Separate management teams for each operational domain, with specific individuals responsible for technology and infrastructure, operations, and HR matters respectively; and
+• Separate management teams for each operational domain, with specific individuals responsible for technology and infrastructure, operations, and HR matters respectively; and

-- Experts who advise on general aspects of Coolblue’s business, such as Finance, HR, or Legal.
+• Experts who advise on general aspects of Coolblue’s business, such as Finance, HR, or Legal.

 Remuneration

-Corporate Governance Code
+Corporate Governance

 We acknowledge the importance of good governance.
 We are not legally obliged to follow the Dutch Corporate Governance Code, but we do actively monitor relevant developments in the Corporate Governance Code and incorporate the principles that are relevant to us as a private company.